imCodePartnerAB/imcms/docs/developer-documentation/design/tags/image-data.rst

 The *Image Data* tag represents the Alternate text and Description text.

-.. seealso:: Read also the :doc:`Image Attributes </user-documentation/editors/image/image-editor.html#image-attributes>` article.
+.. seealso:: Read also about :doc:`Image Attributes </user-documentation/editors/image/image-editor.html>`.

 .. code-block:: jsp